mrgargsir/MRGARGSIR_Addins-Public/README.md

 10. **Steel Weight Calculator** – Manually convert running meters, Rebar Length to kilograms based on entered diameter and put this value below the selected total row cell.
 11. **Auto Round Off** – Dynamically apply the round-off formula to each selected cell.
 Existing Round off auto-update on apply.
 12. **HSR 2023/2021** - Open the HSR 2023 and 2021 PDF in your system.
-13. **Unit Adjust** - Set and Convert whole bill/Estimate's unit system.
+13. **Unit Transformation** - Set and Convert whole bill/Estimate's unit system.
 14. **Create Portal Summary** - Create Portal Summary, which will be used for Bill Compare/ Variations.

 ---